 Train pushing is something you’re only likely to see if you’re coming into Tokyo at rush hour, but it does still happen at other busy times.

 By pushing as many commuters onto the trains as possible, you start to understand why Tokyo trains might seem busy 24/7 to the outside world.
-It’s likely because these kind of videos or photos make for the best story, but it’s not the case every hour of every day.
+It’s likely because these kinds of videos or photos make for the best story, but it’s not the case every hour of every day.

 At the end of the day, yes the trains definitely can be busy and cramped but that’s what makes the Japanese train service the most efficient and punctual in the entire world.